Event tracking guide

 Event tracking allows you to monitor how customers use your product.
 Events are automatically batched (20 per batch) and sent to FirstDistro every 5 seconds or on page unload.

-Prerequisites: Before tracking events, ensure you've completed the Getting Started guide - specifically installing the SDK (see Installation Guide) and enabling event tracking.
+Prerequisites: Before tracking events, ensure you've completed the Getting Started guide - specifically installing the SDK (see Installation Guide) and calling setup() to identify users.

 Basic tracking